 Jose Gilgado, CEO, Planleave, which helps businesses plan employee time off

 Make use of trust signals at various points throughout the website, including certification badges, security badges and award logos, among others.
-A website's homepage may feature a series of certification badges or "As Seen On" logos in order to highlight the website's authenticity and good standing within the wider public.
+A website's homepage may feature a series of certification badges, a Better Business Bureau logo or "As Seen On" logos in order to highlight the website's authenticity and good standing within the wider public.
 Aside from the homepage, companies will also benefit from adding this type of information to key pages across the website.
 For example, if a website features awards in image format on the homepage, they should mention them in text format throughout various product or service pages.

 Michael Anderson, marketing specialist for SIGNAL+POWER, an e-commerce company